lucafoscili/lucafoscili/README.md

 > "Creating the web one line at a time, with style, elegance, and a little bit of magic." ✨
 >
-> *Yeah, I admit this line was added by my trusty A.I. assistant, Sally.
+> *Yeah, I admit this line was added by my trusty A.I. assistant, Eris.
 It was too cool to remove! 😎*